gear-foundation/gear-wiki/docs/api/vouchers.md

 }, meta);
 ```

-An example of using vouchers is shown in the [Battleship Game](/examples/battleship.md) game.
+An example of using vouchers is shown in the [Battleship](/examples/battleship.md) game.
 Users without tokens on their balance can make moves by sending messages to a program using a voucher.